 - Irritation From The Drying Out

 - You will get Razor Bumps

 - Dry Shaving Is Not Thorough

-A lot of people that shave without any lotion or moisturizer will testify that they have different experiences.
-In this blog post, you will learn more about the basis of dry shaving, its pros, and cons.
-Most importantly, you will also learn more about why you should not dry shave.
+Many people who shave without any lotion or moisturizer will testify that they have different experiences.
+In this blog post, you will learn more about the basis of dry shaving and its pros and cons.
+Most importantly, you will learn more about why you should not dry shave.

 - Background Look On Dry Shaving

 - Tips For Getting A Perfect Dry Shave

 - Additional Information